Skip to content

 Yes, if they’re built right.

 Our Sweat Smart fabric is engineered to handle heat, movement, and repeated wash cycles.
-We designed it to perform under pressure without leaching toxins, because that’s exactly when your body is most vulnerable to chemical absorption.
+We designed it to perform under pressure using materials tested to meet recognized safety standards, because that’s exactly when Heat and sweat increase skin-to-fabric contact.

 Are Brands Required To Disclose What Chemicals They Use?